TengerTechnologies/Bricklayers/README.md

 1. **Access the post-processing section:**
     - **PrusaSlicer**: Go to **Print Settings > Output options**.
     - **OrcaSlicer**: Go to **Process > Others > Post-proccessing Script**.

 2. **Add the following command in the Post-processing scripts section:**

     ```
     "python_path" "script_path" -layerHeight [value] -extrusionMultiplier [value]
     ```
     - Replace `"python_path"` with the path to your Python executable.
-You can get the path from righ clicking your Python executable and clicking "Copy as Path"
+      You can get the path from right clicking your Python executable and clicking "Copy as Path"
     - Replace `"script_path"` with the path to the `bricklayers.py` script.
-You can get the path from righ clicking `bricklayers.py` and clicking "Copy as Path"
+      You can get the path from right clicking `bricklayers.py` and clicking "Copy as Path"
     - Replace `[value]` for `-layerHeight` and `-extrusionMultiplier` with your desired values.
       Note: -layerHeight value must be the layer height you sliced your file with.

+You can also find your Python Path by...
+    - opening the Command Prompt (cmd).
+    - Run the command `where python`.
+    - This will output the path to your Python executable.
+For example: `C:\Users\USERNAME\AppData\Local\Programs\Python\Python313\python.exe`

 After slicing and saving your G-code file, the script will run automatically.